-Bill C-49, An Act to amend the Immigration and Refugee Protection Act, the Balanced Refugee Reform Act and the Marine Transportation Security Act (short title: Preventing Human Smugglers from Abusing Canada's Immigration System Act), was introduced in the House of Commons on 21 October 2010 by the Minister of Public Safety, the Honourable Vic Toews.
+Bill C-4, An Act to amend the Immigration and Refugee Protection Act, the Balanced Refugee Reform Act and the Marine Transportation Security Act (short title: Preventing Human Smugglers from Abusing Canada's Immigration System Act), was introduced in the House of Commons on 16 June 2011 by the Minister of Public Safety, the Honourable Vic Toews.
+The bill had first been introduced in October 2010 during the 3rd Session of the 40th Parliament as Bill C-49, but it died on the Order Paper on 26 March 2011 with the dissolution of the 40th Parliament.
+The current Bill C-4 is very similar to its predecessor.

-The purpose of the bill is to modify the Immigration and Refugee Protection Act and the Marine Transportation Security Act.
-Specifically, the bill:
+The purpose of the bill is to modify the Immigration and Refugee Protection Act (IRPA)1 and the Marine Transportation Security Act (MTSA).2 Specifically, the bill:

-- creates the new category of "designated foreign national" for members of a group which has been designated by the Minister as an "irregular arrival" to Canada with the resultant creation of a new detention regime; mandatory conditions on release from detention; restrictions on the issuance of refugee travel documents; and bars on certain immigration applications, applicable only to "designated foreign nationals"; - restricts the ability to appeal certain decisions to the Refugee Appeal Division (RAD), and adds to the powers of officers detaining persons upon entry to Canada for suspected criminality; - amends the definition of what constitutes "human smuggling" under the Immigration and Refugee Protection Act (IRPA), introduces new mandatory minimum sentences for human smuggling, and adds new aggravating factors to be considered by the court when determining the penalties for the offences of "trafficking in persons" and "disembarking persons at sea"; and - amends the Marine Transportation Security Act (MTSA) to increase the penalties for individuals and corporations who contravene existing laws, and creates new penalties to be imposed specifically on vessels involved in contraventions of the MTSA.
+- creates the new category of "designated foreign national" for any member of a group which the Minister has designated as an "irregular arrival" to Canada, with the resultant creation of a mandatory detention regime; mandatory conditions on release from detention; restrictions on the issuance of refugee travel documents; and restrictions on certain immigration applications, applicable only to "designated foreign nationals"; - does not allow "designated foreign nationals" any right to appeal to the Refugee Appeal Division3 while limiting access to other foreign nationals, and adds to the powers of officers detaining persons upon entry to Canada for suspected criminality; - amends the definition of what constitutes "human smuggling" under the IRPA, introduces mandatory minimum sentences for human smuggling, adds aggravating factors to be considered by the court when determining the penalties for the offences of "trafficking in persons" and "disembarking persons at sea," and adds the Criminal Code definitions of "criminal organization" and "terrorist group" to the IRPA; and - amends the MTSA to increase the penalties for individuals and corporations who contravene existing laws, and creates new penalties to be imposed specifically on vessels involved in contraventions of the MTSA.